Odette Dynasty O’Hara

 Michael: Thank you.

 Sabrina: Okay.
 Alright.
-How did your family friends and other loved ones recently sorry receive you becoming a drag artist?
+[Inaudible] it is still going… I think it’s still going.
+We’ll see.
+Alright.
+How did your family, friends and other loved ones recently… or, sorry, receive you becoming a drag artist?

-Michael: Um well, well let’s see since I started out, basically I had like a clean slate of everything.
-My family there’s a portion of them I just don’t talk to ’cause you learn as you grow up that there’s no– that desire to make sure everyone satisfied with who you are—
+Michael: ‘Cause you learn as you grow up that there’s no… that desire to make sure everyone is satisfied with who you are…

 Michael: Can’t wear this to work, thanks.
-But friends wise, true friends love who you are.
-They don’t care about what is on the outside, they don’t care about what’s going on.
+[Laughs] But, um, friends-wise, I… true friends love who you are.
+They don’t care about what is on the outside; they don’t care about what’s going on.
 True friends want to see the best for you.

 Sabrina: Yeah.